© Warner Bros.; credit Warner Bros./Photofest

 Bring the whole family to the Skirball’s Last Weekends of the Month.
 These fun-filled Saturdays and Sundays feature special last-weekend-only performances and activities that change every month.
 Take part in related art activities in the Family Art Studio, too.

-Enjoy screenings of animated shorts from the 1940s and 1950s, inspired by the exhibition Light & Noir: Exiles and Émigrés in Hollywood, 1933–1950. these classic cartoons—featuring beloved characters like Daffy Duck, Donald Duck, Goofy, and Bugs Bunny—were specially chosen by noted animation historian Jerry Beck.
+Enjoy screenings of animated shorts from the 1940s and 1950s, inspired by the exhibition Light & Noir: Exiles and Émigrés in Hollywood, 1933–1950.
+These noir-ish cartoons—featuring beloved characters like Daffy Duck, Donald Duck, Goofy, and Bugs Bunny—were specially chosen by noted animation historian Jerry Beck.
 A Q&A with Beck follows the screening.

 How to Be a Detective (1952): Goofy “plays” private detective Johnny Eyeball in this cartoon featuring familiar film noir tropes like dark alleys, car chases, and shady characters—including the first appearance of the criminal weasels who became the comical henchmen in Who Framed Roger Rabbit.